Main navigation

 The Statutory Discipline & Dismissal Procedure:

-1. Write to the employee letting them know of the allegations against them (performance or conduct issues), and Invite them to a meeting to discuss the allegations.
+1. Write to the employee letting them know of the allegations against them (performance or conduct issues), and invite them to a meeting to discuss the allegations.

 2. Hold a meeting with the employee and their colleague (if they wish to be accompanied) to notify them of your decision.